santhoshmlops/santhoshmlops/README.md

 <h1 align="center"> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif"  width = "35"  > Hello World, I'm Santhosh Kumar! </h1>
 <!-- Welcome to My Repository -->
 <h1> <img src="https://github.com/santhoshmlops/santhoshmlops/blob/main/img/partnership-handshake.png" width = "35" height = "35" > Welcome to My Repository: </h1>
 <h3>I would like to introduce myself briefly and provide some background information about my experience and interests in machine learning.
-In this document, I explain my passion for machine learning and what motivates me to pursue it.
+In this repository, I would like explain my passion for machine learning and what motivates me to pursue it.
 The purpose of this repository is to showcase my machine-learning projects. </h3>

 <!-- What I'm Focusing on: -->
 <br />